grantwinney/blog/content/posts/using-primary-constructors-with-classes-and-structs-in-csharp/index.md

-+++
-categories = ["C# 12", "C#", "Coding", ".NET 8"]
-date = 2024-12-13T02:05:42Z
+---
+categories:
+- C# 12
+- C#
+- Coding
+- .NET 8
+date: "2024-12-13T02:05:42Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2024/12/muhammad-ramdan-hwoIWT2mtvY-unsplash-1.jpg"
-slug = "using-primary-constructors-with-classes-and-structs-in-csharp"
+cover:
+  image: muhammad-ramdan-hwoIWT2mtvY-unsplash-1.jpg
+slug: using-primary-constructors-with-classes-and-structs-in-csharp
-summary = "As part of C# 12, we got a new feature called primary constructors.
-Let's see how they work and what we can do with them." tags = ["C# 12", "C#", "Coding", ".NET 8"] title = "Using Primary Constructors with Classes and Structs in C# 12 / .NET 8"
+summary: As part of C# 12, we got a new feature called primary constructors.
+Let's see how they work and what we can do with them.

-+++
+tags:
+- C# 12
+- C#
+- Coding
+- .NET 8
+title: Using Primary Constructors with Classes and Structs in C# 12 / .NET 8
+---

 The C# and .NET teams are always adding interesting, useful features, more frequently than ever since the norm has become annual releases.
 It's easy to lose track of all the changes though, and whenever I go back and dig around I usually find something interesting to try out.